hawkins00/ddgc/README.md

   Buttons can be pressed multiple times per second, but only the last button press before emitting to the server will count.
 * There are two indicators for this one-second timer.
 The first is a literal second hand in the lower right corner of the screen.
-The second is an orange highlight will appear around the button that was successfully sent to the server.
+The other is an orange highlight that appears around the button that was successfully sent to the server.
 * Up to five of the latest "winning" button presses will be visible on the game screen at a time.